KV Cache Offloading for Context-Intensive Tasks: Analysis Evaluation

-The results of the previous section indicate that chunk size is one of the key factors affecting accuracy.
-Intuitively, smaller chunk sizes reduce the error introduced by averaging over tokens.
-However, decreasing chunk size to 1 in ShadowKV would mean storing all keys on GPU as ``landmarks'' and only offloading values, which would not work in real-world offloading setups.
+Our previous findings indicate that chunk-based KV selection is inaccurate on context-intensive tasks, even with reduced group size.
+However, decreasing chunk size to 1 would mean storing all keys on GPU and only offloading values\footnote{Alternatively, keys can be stored in RAM, but then \textit{all} keys must be loaded on each forward pass, which is too slow.}, which would not be practical in real-world offloading setups.
 This raises the question of how to balance model quality against the amount of data loaded into memory.

-A natural and straightforward approach is \emph{landmark quantization}.
-By representing landmarks in lower precision, one may reduce the amount of memory stored in VRAM while incurring little or no loss in accuracy.
-In this work, we adopt the HIGGS quantizer \cite{malinovskii2024pushing}, a data-free quantization method that offers strong empirical performance as well as theoretical guarantees.
+Instead of selecting keys as groups, a more straightforward approach is to select individual keys based on compact representations.
+InfiniGen~\cite{lee2024infinigen} uses compact SVD-based key representations to select which KV entries are loaded from system memory.
+In subsequent work, LRQK~\cite{tenghui2026efficient} uses a more specialized low-rank approximation to also select which top-k keys are needed at a given step.
+We also consider a simpler alternative: using extreme quantization.
+We use the same HIGGS quantizer as in Section~\ref{sect:experiments_svd}, but with 1-2 bit grids ($d{=}8$, $n{=}256$ for 1.02 bit and $d{=}4$,$n{=}256$ for 2.02 bit).

-In Figures~\ref{fig:exp_4.3_landmark_quant_multineedle} and~\ref{fig:exp_4.3_landmark_quant_text2json}, we compare several landmark precisions and chunk sizes that consume the same amount of GPU memory as the original ShadowKV landmarks.
-Specifically, the configurations 16-bit @ chunk 8, 4-bit @ chunk 2, and 2-bit @ chunk 1 all require, on average, 2 bits per key on GPU.
-In contrast, BF16 @ chunk 1 serves as an ``oracle'' configuration, providing an upper bound on landmark selection accuracy.
-Overall, 2-bit and 4-bit landmarks with chunk size 1 achieve near-optimal performance, while substantially outperforming the chunk-size-8 configuration under a comparable GPU memory budget.
-One interesting case is Figure~\ref{fig:exp_4.3_landmark_quant_multineedle} where HIGGS chunk size 2 briefly outperforms the ``oracle'' due to the interaction with ShadowKV outliers.
+In Figures~\ref{fig:exp_4.3_landmark_quant_multineedle} and~\ref{fig:exp_4.3_landmark_quant_text2json}, we compare ShadowKV group landmarks, LRQK individual low-rank proxies and HIGGS data-free quantization.
+We compare quantization setups that use the same amount of GPU memory as ShadowKV landmarks.
+Specifically, the configurations 16-bit/chunk8, 4-bit/chunk2, and 2-bit/chunk1 all require, on average, 2 bits per key on GPU.
+In turn, BF16/chunk1 serves as an ``oracle'' configuration, providing an upper bound on landmark selection accuracy.
+Overall, 2-bit HIGGS approximation with chunk size 1 substantially outperforms both ShadowKV (chunk 8, equal GPU memory budget) and LRQK (rank=32) that takes up more GPU memory.
+In turn, 4-bit HIGGS matches the upper bound performance at similar budgets to LRQK rank 32.

-These results suggest that landmark quantization is a promising direction for improving ShadowKV.
-In Appendix~\ref{app:residual_quantization}, we further explore this idea using two-level landmarks: we store the original ShadowKV landmarks (chunk size 8) in 4-bit precision and add a low-bit \textit{residual} quantization of the difference between each individual key and its chunk average.
-This approach further reduces landmark storage to 1.5 bits per weight with minimal loss in accuracy.